jjvanzon/JJs-Reference-Architecture/code-style.md

 Give each `class` (or `interface` or `enum`) its own file.

 Reason:
 One might be surprised to find `types` hidden away behind a single file name.
-It may harm the overview of the different pieces of the software.
+It may harm the overview of the different pieces of the code.

 Exceptions:
 This guideline does not apply to nested `classes`.
 Also, a single `class` can be split across multiple files if they are `partial classes`.
-This guideline can also be ignored if there are a large number of smaller `classes`.
+This guideline may also be ignored if there are a large number of smaller `classes`.

 ### No Lone Classes